000hen/BotMC/README.md

   "name": "Name of Server",
   "id": "this-is-id",
   "version": "Version of Server",
-  "javaVersion": "16 //Optional, can be number or string", "folder": "/path/to/your/server/folder", "serverFileName": "server.jar"
+  "javaVersion": "16 //Optional, can be number or string, should be 16 or 8", "folder": "/path/to/your/server/folder", "serverFileName": "server.jar"
 }